FiditeNemini/z-image-turbo-mlx/WALKTHROUGH-DOCUMENTATION.md

 6. **LoRA Support** - Customize your generations with style and concept LoRAs for unique artistic effects.

+7. **Model Merging** - Combine multiple models to create novel blends using Weighted Sum or Add Difference methods.

-7. **Upscaling Options** - Enhance detail with latent upscaling and/or pixel-space ESRGAN upscaling.
+8. **Upscaling Options** - Enhance detail with latent upscaling and/or pixel-space ESRGAN upscaling.

 ### How Does It Work?
 (The Simple Version)